 Sophie was the first job development specialist to join the EmployAbility team and has been a tremendous asset since.
 Sophie came to the team after completing her undergraduate degree in Psychology at UW-Madison in 2013.
 Sophie worked in Student Advising and Registration for two years before leaving to pursue a career in Human Services.
 She has always held a passion for helping people and for advocating for individuals who identify as having a disability.
 Sophie has a strong ability to network in the community to help find opportunities for our consumers.
 In her spare time, Sophie volunteers as a Special Olympics coach, and tries (unsuccessfully) to tire out her Lab, Bogart.

 Michael joined the EmployAbility team a year after he completed his undergraduate degree in Rehabilitation Psychology at UW-Madison in 2016.
 Michael worked as a Behavioral Treatment Technician for children with Autism and as a Mental Health Specialists at a crisis facility before transferring to a career in Human Services.
-He chose to work at EmployAbility to help people with disabilities find success in the workforce.
+He chose to work at EmployAbility to help people find success in the workforce.
 In his spare time, Michael enjoys spending time outdoors, fishing, and being around friends and family.

 Betsey joined the team after administering workforce training grants with the state Department of Workforce Development.
 She previously helped people work through various employment challenges as an intern with two different Madison non-profits.
 Betsey worked as an environmental scientist for many years before obtaining her degree in Human Services in 2016.
 She joined EmployAbility because she is passionate about connecting people with opportunities.
 Betsey loves sailing and outdoor music festivals in the summer; in the winter she enjoys the fresh perspective of exploring Madison’s frozen lakes on skates or a bike, and cross-country skiing in the woods.